Mintbase/Grants-Program/applications/application-gorilla-shops.md

 - Sascha Metz: Sascha Metz started building websites in 2012, is developing for a living since 2015.
 Started with "classic" WordPress Websites but nowadays i am all into the JAM-Stack.
 Also pretty enthusiastic about cloud computing, especially with AWS.
 - Jonas Hartweg: Jonas Hartweg is a frontend engineer living in Berlin.
 He has ten years of development experience and worked for big B2B companies as well as smaller media agencies.
 Next to his work as a developer, he is currently finishing his M.A. in product design.
 - Valentin Hehl: Valentin Hehl is a Computer Science student at the KIT University Karlsruhe and 21 years old.
 He was in the winning team of the European cyber security challenge in 2019 in the category _Junior_.
-- Aymie Lapie: Amyie is our product manager and organizes our overall collaboration.
+- Aymie Laipe: Aymie is our product manager and organizes our overall collaboration.

 ### Team Code Repos